Pulami

-Pulami is one of the core Surname of Magars.
+Pulami is one of the core Surname of the Magars.
 Pulami are living everywhere in Nepal.
-Mostly pulami writes one of main surname of Magars among seven main surnames, Thapa as their surname.
-There are two types of pulami known.
-One dhapali and another jhingu.
-It is believed that jhingu are descendents of breed between magar father and bhotey mother.
-While dhapali are offsprings of both parents being magar.
-The origin place of pulami magars are in myagdi district, place name 'Rakhu Pula' from which the surname is believed to be derived.
+Mostly Pulami writes one of main surname of Magars among seven main surnames, Thapa as their surname.
+There are two types of Pulami known.
+One Dhapali and another Jhingu.
+It is believed that Jhingu are descendents of a Magar father and Bhotey mother.
+While Dhapali are offsprings of both parents being Magar.
+The origin place of Pulami Magars are in Myagdi District, place name 'Rakhu Pula' from which the surname is believed to be derived.